 5. The Chronicles of Wetherid (Christian Dölder)

 The style is functional and direct.
 No metaphors, no pathos, no romantic subplots.
 Magic is rare and dangerous.
-Fights are short and often deadly.
+Battles are short and often deadly.
 The world is documented in a Wiki with over 200 entries, two world maps, and an interactive story map.
+If you want to dive straight in, you can read the sample of The Guardians of the Seven Artifacts or visit the Book Shop.
 For readers seeking adult fantasy with classic elements, but without the kitsch.

 The world is based on East African cultures – a setting rare in fantasy that works here with a naturalness requiring no explanation.
 The caste system is brutal, the military training detailed, and the fights physical.
 Winter writes violence not as spectacle, but as cost.
 Tau pays for every skill with pain.